Mercury13/unicodia/README.md

 * Author is surely SIL, even if found elsewhere.
 Example: Toto
 * ASCII mapping is NOT a reason.
 Example: Ol Onal (wrote own)

 There’s no special policy for CJK Han ideographs, but mainland Chinese is preferred.
 All such fonts tend to recreate hypothetical mainland ideographs even if unseen in Chinese bases: SimSun does it for 25 of 100 ideographs from CJK A block.
+Anyway, Unicodia will never be a good ideograph guide, everything I write about ideographs I suck from other sources.

 ## Data
 Data is as neutral as possible.
 Examples.